-By studying counselling and psychotherapy, you gain the much-needed skillset to bring a positive transformation in the world around you.
+By studying counselling and psychotherapy, you gain the much-needed skillset to positively transform the world around you.

 Here are a few details about the course:

-Duration: 2 years Full time or 4 years Part-time
+Duration: 2 years Full time or four years Part-time

 11. Where Does A Psychotherapist Work?